The Optimum Dog Food Review: Tested & Evaluated 2023

 At the start of the list in both grain-free and regular options, we have poultry and poultry by-products or meat and meat by-products.
 While plain meat or poultry are essential in a balanced dry dog food, the addition of by-products should be taken with caution.
 According to the AAFCO, by-products are

 Finally, the addition of "vegetables" is quite vague.
-Are these human-grade veggies? potatoes?
+Are these human-grade veggies?
+Potatoes?
 Green beans?
 Vegetables can be anything, and we’re not sure this is a positive feature in this case.
 This also means the recipe and proportions of those veggies can change at any time, making it more difficult to pinpoint food allergies or sensitivities if they arise.

 Protein Content 2/5

-As well already mentioned, the first ingredient in all Optimum’s recipes is animal protein and its by-products.
+As we already mentioned, the first ingredient in all Optimum’s recipes is animal protein and its by-products.
 This is a good feature, since some brands use grains as the first ingredient.
 In general, protein by-products that include things like kidneys, heart and other internal organs, have good extras that will round up your dog’s diet.
 Using meat and its by-products as the basis of your dog’s diet is the best way to make sure they’re properly nourished.

 We don’t like that certain recipes labelled as fish or salmon also have other protein sources that aren’t indicated in the front of the package.
 In fact, their sensitive skin grain-free kibble, marketed as fish and vegetables, has poultry, poultry by-products and fish as the first ingredient.
+I don't find this acceptable for my dog that has ultra-sensitive skin issues.

 On the other hand, Optimum pet food has a good amount of protein in line with AAFCO’s guidelines.
 As such, they go above and beyond the minimum recommended of 18%.
 In fact, most of their recipes pack a whopping 26% to 35% protein, which isn’t bad at all.

-At this price point, you can find other options that can offer a wide variety of micronutrients and healthy goodies to round up your pup’s diet.
+At this price point, you can find other options that can offer a wide variety of micro-nutrients and healthy goodies to round up your pup’s diet.

 This brand has plenty of options for your pup.
 They offer both regular and grain-free recipes, as well as dry kibble, wet food and treats.
 Their regular line has more recipe options, and their adult flavours include options for small and giant breeds, as well as a light recipe and another one for older dogs.